These cute Christmas Rice Krispie Treats are easy to prepare, fun and festive. Children (and big children) will love snacking on them.

 - Remember that the exact number of shapes you are able to cut out will depend on your tin size and cookie cutter size.
 I used a 7cm cutter to get 10 shapes and then a 5.5cm cutter to cut a further 2 circles.
 Press the cutters as close to the sides of the tin as possible to get maximum shapes cut out

 Finally, and this is a very important message, the antlers are very fragile.
 For this reason, I recommend piping out numerous spare antlers at the outset.
-I also do not recommend that you make these Rudolph Chocolate Rice Krispie Treats to take to another venue.
+I also do not recommend that you make these Christmas Rice Krispie Treats to take to another venue.
 Really, these beauties need to be handled with the utmost of care.
 Being jiggled about en-route to a party will lead to antler issues.

 If you are set on taking these along to a gathering, I would swap the dainty chocolate antlers for some mini pretzels or some Twiglets.
 These can still be dipped in chocolate and dusted in coconut and will hold up far better on sleigh rides (or car rides).
 They may not be quite as refined, but they will look far better than a bunch of antlerless Rudolphs who look as though they have been fighting in the storage tin.